 Section 47134 authorizes the FAA to waive the revenue diversion restriction as a condition of privatization approval.
 The waiver does not allow arbitrary diversion of airport revenues to general municipal purposes.
 Rather, it acknowledges that the private operator will retain airport revenues in exchange for assuming operational and financial risk, making capital investments, and returning value to the public sponsor in the form of upfront payments or annual concession fees.

-This revenue diversion waiver is crucial to privatization economics.
+to SJU or "important".
 Without it, a private buyer could not operate the airport profitably, as revenues would be diverted away.
 Conversely, once a revenue diversion waiver is granted, it typically extends for the entire period of the concession (20, 30, 40 years or more), locking in the financial relationship between the private operator and the public sponsor.

 F. 49 U.S.C. § 47107 Interaction with Privatization

 Section 47107 sets forth general federal grant assurances for airport sponsors receiving federal funding.
-This section requires that airports accepting federal grants must comply with detailed conditions.
+This section imposes detailed conditions.
 Privatization creates complications under Section 47107 because the private operator inherits both the operational obligations and the regulatory restrictions of the public sponsor.

 https://www.law.cornell.edu/uscode/text/49/47107

-When an airport privatizes under Section 47134, the statutory framework contemplates that the FAA will modify Section 47107 grant assurances to accommodate the privatization.
+When an airport privatizes under Section 47134, the framework contemplates that the FAA will modify Section 47107 grant assurances to accommodate the privatization.
 However, this process is not automatic.
-The FAA must affirmatively approve modifications, and the airport and private operator must negotiate how various grant assurance obligations will be handled.
+The FAA would need to affirmatively approve modifications, and the airport and private operator would need to negotiate how various grant assurance obligations will be handled.
 Issues that arise include:

 Which party (public sponsor or private operator) assumes responsibility for complying with grant assurances